md-julhas/SpicyMeal/README.md

 #### ✅ Solution

 To resolve this, I separated the cart rendering process from the initial food fetch logic.
 Instead, I created a dedicated backend API that directly retrieves and validates the user's cart data.

-- Fetched the user's `cartData`.
-- Checked if each food ID in `cartData` still existed in the current food collection in the database.
-- Removed any invalid or deleted food IDs from the cart.
-- Sent back only the valid cart data in the response.
+Fetched the user's cartData.
+Checked if each food ID in cartData still existed in the current food collection in the database.
+Removed any invalid or deleted food IDs from the cart.
+Sent back only the valid cart data in the response.
 This ensured that users would never encounter errors due to deleted food items in their cart, and the app could handle such cases gracefully.